IMAGE RESOURCES

 Collection encompasses nearly 450,000 works of art from the Egyptian era to the present day.

-Collection contains over 2,300 works paintings from c 1200 to the early 20th century
+Collection contains over 2,600 works paintings from c 1200 to the early 20th century.
+Some images licenses for non-commercial use and offered in low-resolution only.

 Includes collections of the following museums and galleries: Merseyside Maritime Museum, Museum of Liverpool, Walker Art Gallery, World Museum, Lady Lever Art Gallery, International Slavery Museum.
 There are over 28,000 items from the collections available online.